 Getting everything organized for back to school can be hectic, no matter how you’re returning this fall, after enjoying the freedom and downtime of summer vacation.
-Whether you are repurposing an existing space or planning a room addition these Back-to-School organizational methods can help you have an A+ school year.
+Whether you are repurposing an existing space or planning a room addition these back-to-school organizational methods can help you have an A+ school year.

 Back-to-school means back to routine – and back to entryway clutter and morning chaos.
 The end of a long day of school and extracurricular activities can be hard.
 If there’s not a convenient place to put backpacks, shoes, and jackets, they’ll likely end up on the floor.
 The next morning you’re faced with finding backpacks, homework, and missing shoes, all before rushing out the door to start all over again.
 Consider using these entryway organizational tips to help kill the clutter.

 Cubbies & Baskets

 If you have space, cubbies are a great way to organize your entryway.
 Each family member gets their own space with room for shoes, jackets, and backpacks.
 This is a great place to store anything that needs to go in and out on a daily basis, including keys, homework folders, and sporting equipment.
 For school supplies organization, cubbies are a great option.
 If you have an electrical outlet nearby, install a charging station or basket so everyone’s devices are charged and ready to go in the morning.
 This also keeps the kids – and adults – from staying up late playing on their phones.

-Back to school also means back to the daily influx of paperwork.
-Notices, calendars, permission slips, and homework all come home each day.
+Back-to-school also means back to the daily influx of paperwork.
+Notices, calendars, permission slips, and homework all come home at the end of each day.
 If you let them pile up, you’re sure to miss an important newsletter or announcement.
 Work on developing an organizational plan before the school year begins.
 The entryway is a great place to store and organize paperwork as it comes in.
 Consider hanging some file folders on the wall for paperwork that needs action.
 As it comes in the door, quickly sort it into folders so you don’t miss a thing.